mnylc/mnylc.github.io/pages/services/resource-sharing.md

 Each library must designate a delivery site and a contact person.
 Additional delivery sites may be arranged at additional cost.
 Additional delivery dates may be arranged at additional cost.

 Please speak with your METRO Delivery Administrator to set up additional delivery sites and dates.
-Mark Parson can be reached at marson [at] metro [dot] org.
+Mark Parson can be reached at [marson@metro.org](mailto:marson@metro.org).

 ### Site Locations
 Libraries should designate a single on-site location for pick-up and delivery.
 (This location should be manned to provide signatures for incoming deliveries and oversee outgoing packages.)
 Additional pick-up and delivery locations can be arranged on a paid basis.